JakeWimberley/AniDot/README.md

   is configured to use the "20px Ferranti" spritesheet, which mimics the appearance of the once common Ferranti-Packard discs.
-- fontEditor.py is similar to basicLoop.py except it can save board states as glyphs in a font file (test.df, a sample of which is provided).
+- fontEditor.py is similar to basicLoop.py except it can save board states as glyphs in a font file (test.df, a sample of which is provided) and demonstrates mouse interaction: click dots to flip.
 It expects the same spritesheet as basicLoop.
 - showStringWithFont.py renders a random 16-bit hex number using the 'test.df'
   font.
 Press the spacebar to load a new number.
 This one uses the "10px MegaMAX" spritesheet, which is a rendition of discs from the Luminator GTI